TheIdentitySelector/thiss-js/docs/install.rst

 * DEFAULT_CONTEXT: the context where storage objects are persisted
 * LOGLEVEL: controls logging to the browser console
 * MIN_SEARCH_LENGTH: Controls the minimum number of characters that must be entered into the DS search input to start an MDQ search
-* SAA_COMPLIANT_BROWSERS: List of browsers that implement the Storage Access API with handler for localStorage
+* SAA_COMPLIANT_BROWSERS: Comma separated list of browsers that implement the Storage Access API with handler for localStorage (at this point (July 2025) only chrome and chromium derivatives).

 *Configuration related to access control*